Chen Jingrun

-Chen Jingrun (陳景潤; 22 May 1933 – 19 March 1996), also known as Jing-Run Chen, was a Chinese mathematician who made significant contributions to number theory, including Chen's theorem and the Chen prime.
+Chen Jingrun (陳景潤 (陈景润, Chén Jǐngrùn); 22 May 1933 – 19 March 1996), also known as Jing-Run Chen, was a Chinese mathematician who made significant contributions to number theory, including Chen's theorem and the Chen prime.

 Life and career

 Chen was the third son in a large family from Fuzhou, Fujian, China.
 His father was a postal worker.
 Chen Jingrun graduated from the Mathematics Department of Xiamen University in 1953.
 His advisor at the Chinese Academy of Sciences was Hua Luogeng.

 His work on the twin prime conjecture, Waring's problem, Goldbach's conjecture and Legendre's conjecture led to progress in analytic number theory.
-In a 1966 paper he proved what is now called Chen's theorem: every sufficiently large even number can be written as the sum of a prime and a semiprime (the product of two primes) – e.g., 100 = 23 + 7·11.
+In a 1966 paper he proved what is now called Chen's theorem: every sufficiently large even number can be written as the sum of a prime and a number which is either a prime or a semiprime (the product of two primes).
 Despite being persecuted during the Cultural Revolution, he expanded his proof in the 1970s.

 After the end of the Cultural Revolution, Xu Chi wrote a biography of Chen, Goldbach's Conjecture (哥德巴赫猜想).
 First published in People's Literature in January 1978, it was reprinted in the People's Daily a month later and became a national sensation.
 Chen became a household name in China and received a sackful of love letters from all over the country within two months.

 Chen died of complications of pneumonia on 19 March 1996, at age 62.